Konpontekini/Konpontekini/README.md

 ### Hi there 👋

 - 💬 Ask me about investing or building companies :)
-- 👯 I’m looking to collaborate on any projects in data vizualisation
+- 👯 I’m looking to exchange on any projects in data vizualisation
 - 📫 How to reach me: https://www.linkedin.com/in/thomasvcc/